NunexGT/deej_encoder/README.md

 # deej_encoder
 Branch of the Deej Library by Omriharel but for use with encoders.

 With this, you can now control your PC Sound, program by program, in a really practical way!
+But with Digital Encoders instead of Potentiometers

 <img src="https://media.tenor.com/images/f4fc54c1cd7ead8a0891f584410b4c16/tenor.gif" width="350">